canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

 Your `Farm` class must have the following requirements:

 - Attributes:
-    - A _static_ `double` called **foodDonation**.
-This represents the total number of food available for donation to `Farm` objects, and should be set initially to 50 without having to call the constructor.
+    - A _static_ `double` called **foodInSilo**.
+This represents the total number of food available in the silo for `Farm` objects, and should be set initially to 50 without having to call the constructor.
 Note that it should not be visible from other classes.
     - A `double` called **amountPerAnimal** which is the amount of the food needed for each animal.
 Note that it should not be visible from other classes.